justinasaservice/justinasaservice.github.io/_posts/2022-08-21-how-to-scan-a-network-using-a-windows-batch-script.md

 ---
-title:  "How to Scan a Network Using a Windows Batch Script"
+title: How to Scan a Network Using a Windows Batch Script
-categories: # each post should have exactly one category
+categories:
-  - Guides
+  - Help File
-tags:       # each post can have up to three tags
+tags:
   - Windows
   - Batch
   - Tools